 For quick and easy ham and corn fritters, add ½ cup chopped ham and ½ cup whole kernel sweetcorn to the basic mixture.

 Here is my ultimate guide on how to make the perfect waffles.

-- Plain (all purpose) flour – you can use self-raising flour but then you should omit the baking powder
+- Plain (all-purpose) flour - if you only have self-raising flour this is perfectly fine.
+Just leave out the baking powder

 - Baking powder - provides the rise

 - Sugar (for sweet waffles only)

 - Milk - full fat or semi-skimmed is fine

 - Melted butter - this helps the waffles to become crispy